Thursday, May 9

 A virtual view inside the left ventricle looking towards the heart valves.

 A hole in decaying tooth in the lower set of teeth.

 Stress lines cutting through the head.

 An inside view of the left nostril.

-The flesh and shell of a live whelk and a clam illustrating evolution and problem solving in nature.
+The flesh and shell of a live whelk and a clam illustrating evolution and problem-solving in nature.

 What a psychedelic trip through tissue and bone that was hey kids?

-I used to work on CT and MRI scanners here in CA and before Dr. Kai-hung Fung came up with this method other scientists and doctors where working on similar models.
+I used to work on CT and MRI scanners here in CA and before Dr. Kai-hung Fung came up with this method other scientists and doctors were working on similar models.
 That was in the 1980’s however and they have come a long way.

-Software and hardware wise they do a lot of things with scanners that they never could of done before.
+Software and hardware wise they do a lot of things with scanners that they never could have done before.
 Many heart procedures that involved surgery are now done on scanners with no heart dyes and common X-ray methods just get better.
 I’m happy to see a new art form come out of something that can save our lives and still look like Fine Art.